Croatian coastline is one of the most astonishing pieces of landscape in the world. It is the place where the mountains meet the sea.

 The Kornati Islands is a group of more than a hundred uninhabited islands scattered around the great areas.
 This archipelago is located in central Dalmatia, west of Šibenik and south of Zadar.

-The Kornati is a group of more than a hundred uninhabited islands scattered around the great areas that are declared as a national park.
+The Kornati is a group of more than a hundred uninhabited islands scattered around the great areas that are declared a national park.
 This is a place of exceptional natural beauty, preserved nature, and a rich marine ecosystem.

-If you are sailing for the first time in this area, you will definitely notice hundreds of meters long so-called drywall built by ancestors who lived on the island.
+If you are sailing for the first time in this area, you will definitely notice hundreds of meters long of so-called drywall built by ancestors who lived on the island.
 The length of these walls is 70 km.

-Kornati Islands are an ideal place for everyone who is interested in “Robinson tourism”, and represents a true paradise for sailors, divers, and all those who know how to enjoy the seclusion of intact and magnificent nature.
+Kornati Islands are an ideal place for everyone who is interested in “Robinson tourism”, and represent a true paradise for sailors, divers, and all those who know how to enjoy the seclusion of intact and magnificent nature.

 To get to the island of Murter, you need to cross over a small moving bridge in Tisno.
 This bridge opens at half an hour twice a day, at 9 am and 5 pm.

 Murter is full of fig trees, and fruits that are on the public surface and can be freely picked and consumed, also it is full of amazing beaches and coves, and we suggest you visit the beaches in the cove at Slanica and Čikgrađa.
 If you have a dog, we suggest the beach at the camp in Jezera, where pets are allowed.

 The island of Vrgada has served as an important point of observation throughout history.
 Today you can still visit the ruins of medieval forts and explore the paths of history.